mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 ### NOTES
 Time: **79 Mins** &nbsp; Normalized Power: **131W**

 I loaded the Super League London Race on YouTube for entertainment.
 Steady effort on the trainer with one bio-break at 30 minutes.

 At 76 minutes, my right foot said, "No mas!"
 I pedalled for a couple more minutes before calling it a done for today.

-Looking at the activity in Garmin, the L/R balance was hinting that the foot was getting tired today.
+Looking at the activity in Garmin, the L/R balance was hinting that the foot was getting tired.

 #### HEARTRATE CHART
 ![Bike](/assets/jpg/bike-20230410.jpeg)